TrifanBogdan24/TrifanBogdan24/README.md

     <summary><h3>Linear Regression - Gradient Descent Algorithm in Scala</h3></summary>

-> Check the source code here: <https://github.com/TrifanBogdan24/Linear-Regression-Algorithm-Scala.git>
+> Check out the source code here: <https://github.com/TrifanBogdan24/Linear-Regression-Algorithm-Scala.git>

 Linear regression is a **Machine Learning** technique that finds the best-fit line through a set of data points, minimizing the distance between the points and the line to predict future values.